ChristianInterno/GeoPhys/README.md

 A frozen image encoder maps each video frame to a pooled feature; stacked across time, the video becomes a trajectory in representation space.
 Plausible motion keeps that trajectory smooth and locally predictable, while a physical violation disrupts it.
 GeoPhys reads this off with five training-free kinematic statistics, speed variation, curvature, angle consistency, acceleration, and a linear-prediction residual, computed directly on the features with no learned parameters.

 The same score is applied unchanged across three settings: alignment with human EEG responses to object-permanence violations, physics-violation detection, and inference-time best-of-N verification for video generation.

-## Code

-**The code will be released here soon.** Watch or star the repository to be notified when it lands.

 ## Highlights